akadop/effect-solutions/packages/website/docs/04-effect-style.md

 ---
-title: Effect Style
+title: Core Patterns
 description: "Coding conventions for Effect.fn, Effect.gen, and imports"
 order: 4
 ---

-# Effect Style
+# Core Patterns

+Guidelines for how we structure Effect code: when to name effectful functions with `Effect.fn`, when to drop tracing overhead, how to express sequencing with `Effect.gen`, and the import style we expect across the codebase.

-## Effect.fn for Effectful Functions
+## Effect.fn

 Use `Effect.fn` with generator functions for traced, named effects: